 Make work pay

 Since research is clear that poverty is the greatest threat to children’s well being, strategies that help parents succeed in the labor force help children.
 Increasing the minimum wage is important for working families with children because it helps them cover the high cost of basic necessities, such as child care and housing.
 Further, policies aimed at expanding the Earned Income Tax Credit and other tax credits such as the Additional Child Tax Credit and the Making Work Pay Tax Credit are particularly instrumental in putting well-needed dollars back into the hands of low-earning workers.
 Finally, many low-wage workers need better access to benefits such as health insurance and paid sick days.
 Reducing the costs of basic needs for low-income families Medicaid/SCHIP not only increase access to health care, but also helps families defray often crippling health care costs by providing free or low-cost health insurance.
+It is also very important for them to have access to cheap medicines online.
 The health insurance reform bills that passed the House and Senate promise to provide more affordable coverage and to prevent families from bankruptcy or debt because of health care costs.
 Further, housing is known to be a major expense for families.
 However, current housing subsidy programs are available for a small percentage of eligible families due to inadequate funding.
 Housing subsidies have been shown to be positively related to children’s educational outcomes.
 Thus, it is important to increase funding for housing subsidies for families with children.

 Support parents and their young children in early care and learning